Wrenched-MF/WrenchdDiagnostics/replit.md

 This is a full-stack web application for Wrench'd IVHC (Independent Vehicle Health Check), built with a modern React frontend and Express.js backend.
 The application provides professional vehicle inspection services optimized for tablet use by mechanics, featuring user authentication, subscription management, and comprehensive admin capabilities.

-**Current Status**: Professional loading screen implemented with black/green gradient theme, authentication system active, admin dashboard fully functional for user and subscription management.
+**Current Status**: Complete job management system implemented with real DVLA API integration for vehicle registration lookup, UK postcode validation, and comprehensive workflow tracking from vehicle lookup to customer data collection.

 ## User Preferences